toevi/RadioAndroidPro/README.md

 **The split of responsibilities — why it matters**

-The Radio Page star button is **filter-only** — it controls whether `◀ Prev` and `Next ▶` navigate only through favorite stations.
+The player UI star button is **filter-only** — it controls whether Prev and Next navigate only through favorite stations.
 It does **not** add or remove favorites.
-That action lives exclusively in the Stations List tab, where each station has its own toggle.
+That action lives exclusively in the station list, where each station has its own toggle.
 This separation was a deliberate UX decision: conflating "filter" and "edit" into the same button on the player screen caused confusion about what the button actually did.

-The consequence: when the filter is ON, drag-and-drop reordering in the Stations List is disabled.
-Reordering while filtered would rewrite the JSON in filtered order, destroying the positions of non-favorite stations.
+The consequence: when the filter is ON, drag-and-drop reordering in the station list is disabled.
+Reordering while filtered would save stations in filtered order, destroying the positions of non-favorite stations.

-**Stale cache problem**
+**Stale state problem**

-The station list is loaded from `stacje.json` into an in-memory `List<Stacja>` in both RadioPage and the Android background service.
-If the user edits favorites in the list and then navigates or starts playback, the old in-memory list has stale `IsFavorite` values.
-Three places were affected:

-1. `RadioPage` — reloads the list from file on every `OnAppearing()` and before resolving `CurrentStationIsFavorite` in `LoadAndPlayNewStation()`.
+The station list is held in memory in both the UI and the background service.
+If the user edits favorites and then navigates or starts playback, the in-memory list may have stale favorite values.
+The fix: every component that consumes favorite state always reloads the station list from the persisted store before acting on it — the UI before navigation, the service before rebuilding the queue, the notification layer before rendering the title.
-2. `AudioPlaybackService.Queue` — calls `RefreshStationsAndQueue()` which re-reads `stacje.json` from disk before rebuilding the AA queue and re-syncing `CurrentStationIsFavorite`.
-3. Notification / metadata — `UpdateNowPlaying()` prefixes the title with `★` based on `RadioStateService.CurrentStationIsFavorite`, which is set fresh from the reloaded list before each `StartForegroundService()` call.

 **Empty favorites fallback**

-When the filter is ON but no station is marked as a favorite, `◀ Prev` / `Next ▶` fall back silently to the full list.
-Without this fallback, the first press of Prev/Next after enabling the filter with zero favorites would do nothing — a dead end the user could not escape without turning the filter off first.
-The same fallback is applied in the AA queue builder.
+When the filter is ON but no station is marked as a favorite, Prev/Next fall back silently to the full list.
+Without this fallback, enabling the filter with zero favorites would produce a dead end the user could not escape without turning the filter off.

-**`CurrentStationIsFavorite` as the single source of truth**
+**Single source of truth**

-`RadioStateService.CurrentStationIsFavorite` (a `bool` property) is the shared signal between the UI, the service, and the notification layer.
-It is set in `LoadAndPlayNewStation()` (UI side) and re-synced in `RefreshStationsAndQueue()` (service side) whenever the queue is rebuilt.
-All three notification/metadata paths read it from there — no direct JSON access at render time.
+A shared `CurrentStationIsFavorite` flag is the signal between the UI, the service, and the notification layer.
+It is set fresh from the reloaded station list on every playback start and every queue rebuild.
+No surface reads favorite state directly from persistent storage at render time — they all read from the shared flag.

-**`FavoritesOnly` persistence**
+**Filter state persistence**

-The filter toggle state is saved to `SettingsService` (a JSON-backed settings file) so it survives app restarts.
-On `OnAppearing()`, RadioPage restores `FavoritesOnly` from settings before the first `UpdateUIFromState()` call — so the filter button reflects the last-used state immediately, without a flicker.
+The filter toggle state is persisted so it survives app restarts.
+The player page restores it before the first UI update — so the filter button reflects the last-used state immediately, without a flicker.

 ---